-I’ve been in the Void for two weeks now.
+I’ve been in the Void for two weeks as of this writing.
 I must say, I’m quite surprised to find myself here.
 It’s not the sort of thing you plan.
 It happens, when the time for it is right.

 In reflecting on my circumstances, I see that it came about from the perfect confluence of several powerful components: